Rockets extend streak to 15 with 123-120 win over Celtics

 Marcus Morris had 21 points off the bench for the Celtics, who had won four in a row since the All-Star break.

+”I just thought they maximized more possessions than we did,” Boston coach Brad Stevens said. ”Those were two good teams playing and both teams deserve a lot of credit for how they played.”

-Paul, who sat out with an injury in the previous game against the Celtics, added 15 points and Ariza had 21.
+Paul, who sat out with an injury in the last matchup with the Celtics, added 15 points and Ariza had 21.
+Gordon tied a season high with seven 3s and has made 12 of 25 over the last two games after missing the previous four due to an injury and an illness.

+”Eric Gordon was huge,” Houston coach Mike D’Antoni said. ”I think we forget how good he is defensively and (with) everything he does.”

 Boston took the first meeting this season by rallying from a 26-point deficit for a 99-98 win on Dec.
 28.

-Boston led by three entering the fourth and was up by the same margin early in the quarter before Houston used a 6-2 run to take a 96-95 lead with about 9 1/2 minutes left.
+The Celtics led by three entering the fourth and were up by the same margin early in the quarter before Houston used a 6-2 run to take a 96-95 lead with about 9 1/2 minutes left.

 Morris got to work after that, hitting consecutive 3s to put the Celtics back on top.
-Gordon got hot for Houston after that, hitting two 3-pointers in less than 30 seconds to power a 6-2 run that got Houston to 103-102 with about eight minutes remaining.
+Gordon got hot for Houston, hitting two 3-pointers in less than 30 seconds to power a 6-2 run that got Houston to 103-102 with about eight minutes remaining.

-But Morris scored five straight points after that to push Boston’s lead to 108-102 and prompt Houston coach Mike D’Antoni to call a timeout with about 6 1/2 minutes left.
+But Morris scored five straight points after that to push Boston’s lead to 108-102 and prompt D’Antoni to call a timeout with about 6 1/2 minutes left.

 Houston scored five straight points, highlighted by a 3-pointer from P.J.
 Tucker, to cut the lead to three with about 8 1/2 minutes left in the third quarter.
 But the Celtics scored the next four points to make it 74-67.